s-ball/qtimgren/README.md

 You can then install it in your main Python installation or in a venv with:

+    pip install -e .

+or on Windows with the launcher:

-    pip install -r requirements.txt
+    py -m pip install -e .

+Alternatively, you can use the `setup.py` script to build the unversioned files without installing anything:

     python setup.py build

-or on Windows with the launcher:

-    py -m pip install -r requirements.txt
-    py setup.py build

-`pip` should be used to install it for the first time in order to have `setuptools-scm` to generate the `version.py` file from git metadata.
-Once this is done, `setup.py` can be used with no special issue.

 #### Special handling of `version.py`: